GDKsoftware/madexcept-azure-function/blog.md

 If you need more advanced settings, networking and scaling options for your functions, you'll need to create the function app with the Plan type: Functions Premium.
 More information about this can be found here https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale?WT.mc_id=Portal-WebsitesExtension#overview-of-plans

+Note that the minimum amount of active instances for the Premium is 1 - if your function is fast to startup and rarely called, this might be overkill.

 ## The endpoint

 When you create your first function from the VSCode extension, you'll notice a new folder named after your function and an `index.js` (or similar) file.
 In this file you'll find the export `async function(context, req) {}` which is your entry point for the function when the URL of your function is called.